 Write back can be set to default to on with the -disk-write-back command line option.

 You can create a new blank disk in a virtual drive by pressing Ctrl+Shift+[1-4].
-You will be a prompted for a filename, and the extension determines which type of file will be written.
+You will be a prompted for a filename, and the filename extension determines which type of file will be written.

 3.3 Hard Disks

-Some experimental support is now in place for IDE hard disk images.
+Some support is now in place for IDE hard disk images.
 The ‘ide’ cartridge type emulates a Glenside IDE controller mapped to addresses $FF50–$FF58.

 3.4 ROM cartridges

-ROM cartridge images have a .rom or .ccc extension.
+ROM cartridge images have a .rom or .ccc filename extension.
 Because XRoar supports other types of cartridge, loading a ROM image actually just creates a cartridge instance of type ‘rom’.
 See Cartridges.

 XRoar can save out a snapshot of the emulated machine state and read the snapshots back in later.
 To save a snapshot, press Ctrl+S. When using Ctrl+L to load a file, anything ending in .sna will be recognised as a snapshot.